Maximizing Asynchronicity in Event-based Neural Networks: Related Work

 \subsection{Asynchronous event processing}

-To fully leverage the sparsity and high temporal resolution of event data within deep learning, several recent efforts have focused on asynchronous event processing.
-These include point cloud approaches \cite{sekikawa2019eventnet, martin2024alert}, convolutional methods \cite{messikommer2020event, cannici2019asynchronous}, graph-based models \cite{li2021graph, schaefer2022aegnn, Zubic_2025_CVPR}, attention-based mechanisms \cite{kamal2023associative}, and LSTM-based solutions \cite{cannici2020differentiable, santambrogio2024farse}.
-Specifically, EventNet \cite{sekikawa2019eventnet} introduces an event-by-event feature update mechanism based on PointNet \cite{qi2017pointnet}.
-However, features are encoded into a vector and therefore limited in expressivity.
-Convolutional methods have explored deriving local update rules of activations in standard \cite{cannici2019asynchronous} or sparse \cite{messikommer2020event} convolution layers.
-While they can leverage sparsity and reduce redundant computation, they often discard the temporal component of events.
-Graph-based methods \cite{li2021graph,schaefer2022aegnn, Zubic_2025_CVPR} transform spatio-temporal events into graphs and introduce local update rules for event-by-event processing, thereby capturing both spatial and temporal information.
-However, graph-based methods are known to suffer from over-smoothing, which limits their scalability and performance on intricate patterns.
-An attention-based, memory-augmented method was proposed in \cite{kamal2023associative} to process batched events at each timestep.
-The LSTM-based Matrix-LSTM \cite{cannici2020differentiable} method learns and recurrently updates a representation with a pixel-wise LSTM for downstream tasks.
-FARSE-CNN \cite{santambrogio2024farse} integrates LSTMs within the neurons of convolutional layers to capture spatio-temporal information and employs local update rules.
-Our work is most related to the A2S method ALERT-Transformer \cite{martin2024alert}.
-In \cite{martin2024alert}, a patch-wise EventNet is used for asynchronous feature encoding, and the feature is forwarded to a synchronous Transformer for downstream tasks.
-Our method follows the same A2S paradigm but introduces a new architecture with improved expressivity, solving the problem of limited expressivity brought up by the EventNet encoder.
+To leverage the sparsity and high temporal resolution of event data, several recent studies have focused on asynchronous event processing.
+These include convolutional methods \citep{messikommer2020event, cannici2019asynchronous}, graph-based models \citep{li2021graph, schaefer2022aegnn, dalgaty2023hugnet, dampfhoffer2025graph, gehrig2024low, li2025asynchronous}, attention-based mechanisms \citep{kamal2023associative}, LSTM-based solutions \citep{cannici2020differentiable, santambrogio2024farse}, and point cloud approaches \citep{sekikawa2019eventnet, martin2024alert}.
+Convolutional methods derive local activation update rules in standard \citep{cannici2019asynchronous} or sparse \citep{messikommer2020event} convolution layers.
+While they can leverage sparsity and reduce computation, they discard the temporal information.
+Graph-based methods transform events into spatial-temporal graphs to capture both spatial and temporal information and leverage sparsity.
+However, graph-based methods show limitations in temporal accumulation \citep{dampfhoffer2025graph}.
+An attention-based, memory-augmented method was proposed in \citet{kamal2023associative} to process batched events at each timestep.
+The LSTM-based Matrix-LSTM \citep{cannici2020differentiable} method learns and recurrently updates a representation with a pixel-wise LSTM for downstream tasks.
+FARSE-CNN \citep{santambrogio2024farse} integrates LSTMs within the neurons of convolutional layers to capture spatio-temporal information and employs local update rules.
+Our work is most related to the A2S method point cloud-based ALERT-Transformer \citep{martin2024alert}, which uses EventNet \citep{sekikawa2019eventnet} for asynchronous feature encoding.
+However, EventNet does not perform hierarchical learning and its expressivity is therefore limited.
+Our method follows the same A2S paradigm but improves expressivity with a new architecture.